The Illusion of Performance: The Effect of Phantom Display Refresh Rates on User Expectations and Reaction Times: Methodology

 \subsection{Data Analysis \& Results}

 For H1 to H4, we tested the difference in performance assessment between the stated 60\,Hz and the stated 240\,Hz by the Wilcoxon signed-rank test.
-We corrected the alpha levels by Bonferroni correction for multiple testing.
-We calculated the effect size by signed-r statistic.
+We corrected the alpha levels using Bonferroni correction for multiple tests.
+We calculated the effect size using the signed-r statistic.
 For H5, we calculated a regression that tested whether different stated and true refresh rate levels predict reaction times.